ivanhawkes/ivanhawkes.github.io/content/post/moving-into-ubuntu.md

 sudo update-grub

--- NOTE: The colour changes don't currently work in Ubuntu.
+-- NOTE: The colour changes don''t currently work in Ubuntu.
 Instead, edit one of the config make files directly for now.

 sudo nano /etc/grub.d/05_debian_theme